Answers-AI/answers-ai/apps/web/README.md

 The following are the available Inngest functions that can be triggered in response to specific events:

-processSyncSlack: Process the SYNC_SLACK event
+processSyncSlack: Process the SYNCED_SLACK event
 processJiraUpdated: Process the SYNCED_JIRA event
 procesProjectUpdated: Process the PROJECT_UPDATED event
 processUpsertedIssues: Process the UPSERTED_ISSUES event